Nature Stuff mdavid.com.au

 base of an old Angophora costata

-That tree was killed before its time, although I am certain it would be dead by now anyway.
-Because, on the side of the trunk which you can’t see in this photo, there were several fruiting bodies of fungus growing out of it.
-That’s always a sign that the fungus has spread throughout that part of the tree, indicating that it is rotting and being eaten away from the inside.
+Seriously, that marvellous thing was killed before its time, but to be honest, I’m certain it would be dead by now anyway.
+Because on the side of the trunk which you can’t see in the photo there were some fruiting bodies of fungus growing out of it.
+That’s never a good sign.
+It means fungus has spread throughout that part of the tree, indicating that it’s rotting and being eaten away and dying from the inside.
 When there’s fungus growing out of a tree trunk I don’t think there’s much you can do to save it.
+Still, it would have been nice if the tree had been trimmed in a way that was more helpful than only chopping off the healthiest branches and leaving the dead ones.

 Street tree, Sydney